Configuring System Information

 See bbsiz for more information about this setting, including how to change it programmatically.
 For a detailed discussion of process memory in InterSystems IRIS, see Process Memory in InterSystems Products.

-The generic memory heap (also known as the shared memory heap) is the memory used by InterSystems IRIS for purposes other than the routine and database caches.
+The shared memory heap is the memory used by InterSystems IRIS for purposes other than the routine and database caches.
 This setting is not on the Memory and Startup page.
 You can configure gmheap on the Advanced Memory page (System Administration > Configuration > Additional Settings > Advanced Memory) or programmatically; for more information, see gmheap in Configuration Parameter File Reference.